Home

 Regression:

-library to implement the activation functions defined in the cell below.
-Linear
+1. Use the torch library to implement the activation functions defined in the cell below.

 import torch